AlibabaCloudDocs/icms_mqtt/intl.en-US/Function Overview/Advanced functions/Retrieve the online status of the client.md

 1. Create a topic that corresponds to online and offline events.

-    In the AliwareMQ for IoT console, create a topic for the device with the target group ID.
+    In the Message Queue for MQTT console, create a topic for the device with the target group ID.
 For information about how to create a topic, see **Create a topic and group ID** in [Quick start guide](../intl.en-US/Quick Start/Quick start guide.md#).

     For example, if the target client type corresponds to the group ID GID\_XXX, then the client ID and topic for this client type are GID\_XXX@@@YYYYY and GID\_XXX\_MQTT, respectively.

     Specifically:

-    -   GID\_XXX indicates the group ID created in the AliwareMQ for IoT console.
+    -   GID\_XXX indicates the group ID created in the Message Queue for MQTT console.
     -   YYYYY indicates the device ID and is concatenated with the group ID to form the client ID in the format of <GroupID\>@@@<DeviceID\>.
     -   \_MQTT indicates the fixed suffix that is required in the name of the topic for this type of event notifications.
     For more information, see [Terms](../intl.en-US/Product Introduction/Terms.md#).